Elizabeth City (Virginia Company): Elizabeth City Pre-colonization

 Indigenous peoples have been living in Virginia for over 12,000 years.
-The Powhatan Chiefdom inhabited the land of Elizabeth City pre-1607 and was made up of over 30 tribes all ruled by the Powhatan paramount Chief.
+The Powhatan Confederacy inhabited the land of Elizabeth City pre-1607 and was made up of over 30 tribes, all governed by the Powhatan, titled Mamanatowick and his council of advisors.
 These tribes were acquired through marriage alliances and alliances against a common threat.
-The Powhatan Chiefdom controlled about 100 miles by 100 miles of land and had a population of about 25,000 people before the English arrived.
+The Confederacy controlled about 100 miles by 100 miles of land and had a population of about 25,000 people before the English arrived.

 Post-colonization Native Americans Interactions with Settlers

 Post-colonization the Powhatan population decreased due to the diseases the English settlers brought with them that the tribe had no immunity to.

-In the winter of 1607, as a sign of peace, the chief of the Powhatan tribe sent gifts to settlements near Elizabeth City such as Jamestown which were often accompanied by his daughter Pocahontas.
-In 1614 Pocahontas married the settler John Rolfe which aided peaceful relations between the Powhatans and settlers for a few years.
+In the winter of 1607, as a sign of peace, the Mamanatowick of the Powhatan Confederacy sent gifts to settlements near Elizabeth City such as Jamestown which were often accompanied by his daughter Pocahontas.
+In 1614 Pocahontas married the settler John Rolfe which aided peaceful relations between the Confederacy and settlers for a few years.
 However, the Indian Massacre of 1622 (as called by the settlers) was a low point in Indigenous-settler relations.
 About 350-400 settlers were killed in the conflict, a large percent of the Virginia population of the time.
 Although Elizabeth City was spared, the proximity it had to the affected settlements meant that the population grew dramatically.
 More conflicts arose after the Indian Massacre of 1622 and continued for the next ten years.
 By 1630 Col. William Claiborne set up a store to trade with Native Americans.